GLACIER — Nonresident

 - Forms W-2, 1042-S and/or 1099 (if received)

-Before you start preparing your 2019 tax returns, please be sure you have received all your year-end tax statements including W-2 and 1042-S, if you were employed in 2019.
-UTEP sends Form 1042-S around March 1.
+Before you start preparing your tax returns, please be sure you have received all your year-end tax statements including W-2 and 1042-S. UTEP sends Form 1042-S around March 1.
 If you file your tax return without all the appropriate tax statements you will need to file a corrected form and you could be liable for penalties.

 GTP helps determine whether you are a resident alien or nonresident alien for tax purposes.

 After you completed all information in GTP, it generates the correct U.S. federal income tax forms – either Form 1040NR or 1040NR-EZ, Form 8843, and other forms as applicable.
-If you did not earn any income in the U.S. in 2019, GTP will generate Form 8843 for you.
+If you did not earn any income in the U.S. during the year, GTP will generate Form 8843 for you.

 Glacier Tax Prep is a product of Arctic International LLC and was neither created nor developed by UTEP.
 UTEP does not warrant its accuracy or otherwise warrant its performance.
 UTEP assumes no legal liability or responsibility for the completeness, accuracy or usefulness of Glacier Tax Prep, or your use or misuse of this product.
 Glacier Tax Prep is provided strictly "as is."
 UTEP disclaims all liability or responsibility of any kind arising out of the use of this product and makes no representation or warranty, express or implied, with respect to Glacier Tax Prep, including without limitation, as to (a) the merchantability or fitness for a particular purpose or use; or (b) the results to be obtained from using Glacier Tax Prep.
 Glacier Tax Prep is not a substitute for obtaining advice from a qualified tax professional and UTEP recommends that you obtain advice from a qualified tax professional.
 Please bear in mind that this software is intended only for international students and scholars at UTEP with income sources and levels typical of students and scholars at the University.
 By using Glacier Tax Prep, you are agreeing to be bound by the terms and conditions set out herein and all applicable laws and regulations.
 If you do not agree with any of these terms, do not use Glacier Tax Prep.
 Because UTEP is not the creator of Glacier Tax Prep, no UTEP office will be able to provide any technical assistance.